Playground biometrics demo BioID home page

 Start BWS configuration

-When the BWS Portal detects that the database does not contain a BWS configuration yet, an initialization process is started.
+If the BWS Portal detects that the database does not contain a BWS configuration yet, an initialization process is started.

 Step 1: Enter your company name